 Located on the western side of Crete at the edge of the peninsula of Gramvousa, the bumpy road to Balos Beach is said to be one of the most demanding drives in Greece.
 It’s highly recommended to drive at very low speed.
 It's one of the best coastal drives in the world.

 Located in southwest Crete, Greece, the road from Kallikratis to Kapsodasos with 27 hairpin turns is one of the most hairpinned roads in the world.

-Langada Pass is a high mountain pass at an elevation of 1.524m (5,000ft) above the sea level, located in the Taÿgetos Mountains, in the Peloponnese region of Greece.
-The road to the summit is one of the most scenic routes in the region.
+Mount Pantokrator is a mountain peak at an elevation of 906m (2,972ft) above the sea level, located in Corfu, in the Ionian Islands Region of Greece.
+The drive offers the best panoramic views of Corfu from above.

-The Katara Pass (also known as Metsovo Pass) is a high mountain pass at an elevation of 1.705m (5,594ft) above the sea level, located in the Pindus mountain range, in northern Greece.
-On November 2011, the road over the pass was officially closed.
-It's one of the highest mountain roads of the country.
+Baros Pass is a high mountain pass at an elevation of 1.898m (6,227ft) above the sea level, located on the boundary of Epirus and Thessaly, in Greece.
+It's one of the highest roads of the country.